mcgivrer/fromClassToGame/src/docs/chapters/02-adding-a-structure.md

 - `input()` will process user input (the player),
 - `update(dt)` will compute position and behavior os objects in the game,
-- and `draw()` will display all the neede object on the game window.
+- and `draw()` will display all the need object on the game window.

 You've also certainly noticed the boolean `exit`, used to exit the main loop on user or game request.
 By default the boolean is `false`, and to request exiting, just set it `true`.